-Regular meetings of the oblates of the two Anglican Benedictine Communities in Australia are held at St George’s.
+We have a monthly meeting to support those who are involved in the Benedictine life, including oblates from the two Anglican Benedictine Communities in Australia. the meetings are usually held at St George’s.
 We try and meet once a month to provide a support for those who are called to follow the Benedictine way whilst living in the world.

 This is a good little clip about oblates from PBS in the USA.

 We will keep this the Saturday near the feast of St Benedict on 11 July.
 This year it was on 9 July, 2022.
 Mother Lesley McLean was our guest preacher.

 St Benedict is considered by many to be the founding father of religious orders in the Western Church.
 The Rule that he wrote for his community of monks in the 5th century is still relevant in today’s world for monastics and lay people alike.